LostLuma/server-stats/README.md

 - Release 1.0 to 12w17a (1.3 snapshot)
 - Release 1.3.2 to Release 1.12.2

+> [!WARNING]
+> Note that the vanilla statistics system for some stats (notably amounts crafted) is
+> pretty broken before release 1.2, and I have not yet invested the time to fix this in the mod.

 Leaked Beta builds, Beta 1.9 / 1.0 Pre-Releases, and certain 1.3 snapshots are unsupported.
 The mod may function on these versions without issue, but you will receive no support doing so.